sgago/algomon/readme.md

 ```

 ### Tricks
-- Funny thout.
-If a sequence length is relatively small, say under 3000 elements or so, it may suggest DP due to N^2 or worse time complexity.
+- If a sequence length is relatively small, say under 3000 elements or so, it may suggest DP due to N^2 or worse time complexity.
 So, small inputs, may mean DP because the tests will never finish otherwise.

 ## Disjoint union set (DSU)